mheap/nexmo-developer/_tutorials/en/verify/stepup-auth-send-verification-request.md

 Start the verification process by using the [Verify API request endpoint](/api/verify#verifyRequest) to generate a verification code and send it to the user.

-Use the Node.js client library for this.
-First, instantiate it:
+Use the Node Server SDK for this.
+First, instantiate it after the lines of code that read your environment variables from `.env`:

 ```javascript
 const nexmo = new Nexmo(